Deltares/CanOpenFEWS/README.md

 ### Installation of Delft-FEWS

 Download and installation instructions are available [at this webpage, at the bottom](https://oss.deltares.nl/web/delft-fews/about-delft-fews).
 Delft-FEWS is free to use, but please note that a end-user license agreement is required.
-For further detail on obtaining Delft-FEWS, including new releases, please contact fews-pm@deltares.nl.
-The newest Delft-FEWS versions are only available through fews-pm@deltares.nl, but older versions can be directly downloaded from the website.
+For further detail on obtaining Delft-FEWS, including new releases, please contact [fews-pm email](fews-pm@deltares.nl).
+The newest Delft-FEWS versions are only available through [fews-pm email](fews-pm@deltares.nl), but older versions can be directly downloaded from the website.
 This configuration has been tested with the v2023.01 of Delft-FEWS.
 It is possible that some functionalities do not work with other (older) versions of Delft-FEWS.

 Please note that Delft-FEWS runs on Windows and Linux, and is not normally run on Mac OS.